Freiwilligen-Stamm-Division

 In 1944, the French Maquis started numerous uprisings in France.
 To defeat the French forces, units of the Freiwilligen-Stamm-Division were used in various operations.
-This included German operations against the maquis du Mont Mouchet, maquis de l'Ain et du Haut-Jura and the maquis du Vercors.
+This included German operations against the maquis of Mont Mouchet, l'Ain and Haut-Jura and Vercors.

 Part of these anti-Maquis operations also included Operation Treffenfeld, in which units of the Freiwilligen-Stamm-Division participated.
 During the operation, the 5th Cossack Regiment of the division conducted the Dortan Massacre at the French town of Dortan on 13/14 July 1944.
 Twenty-four civilians were killed in what the German command described as "reprisal measures".
 Days later on 21 July more civilians were executed, bringing the death toll to about 35 people.
 The village was then burned down and left to ruins.